 Approximately 12% of rides are canceled before a customer initiates the engine start, and several hypotheses exist regarding the potential causes.
 These may include factors such as damage, low battery, a missing helmet, or the selection of the wrong scooter.

-Hypothesis: By gathering data on the causes of the cancellation rate we hypotheses we can reduce the number in the near future.
+By systematically collecting data on the factors contributing to the cancellation rate, we hypothesize that we can implement measures to reduce the number of cancellations in the near future.

-If a customer cancels a ride without starting the engine the dismissible popup is displayed.
-It helps to gather data about issues faced during the ride process as well as highlighting any problems quickly to the operation team.
+When a customer cancels a ride without starting the engine, a dismissible popup is displayed.
+This serves the dual purpose of collecting data on issues faced during the ride process and promptly bringing any problems to the attention of the operations team.

-This research project was undertaken to help the company gathered insights and validated assumptions on a pilot scheme.
-The idea of community-based battery swapping had been in the works for a while however, it was difficult to verify many of the hypotheses being made without installing up the required infrastructure.
+This research project was initiated to assist the company in gaining insights and validating assumptions regarding a pilot scheme.
+The concept of community-based battery swapping had been under consideration for some time; however, many hypotheses surrounding it couldn't be effectively verified without setting up the necessary infrastructure.

-With the assistance of the internal operations team and few changes within the application we were able to gather real firsthand research on the validity of the scheme from active customers.
+Through collaboration with the internal operations team and implementing a few changes within the application, we successfully collected firsthand research data on the viability of the scheme from actively engaged customers.

-I was responsible for the design and continuous development of the tooling suite.
-With its implementation, we saw improved fleet operational efficiency across markets which help to reduced company costs.
+In my role, I was responsible for the design and continuous development of this tooling suite.
+Its implementation resulted in enhanced operational efficiency for the fleet across various markets, contributing to a reduction in company costs.